pebakery/pebakery-docs/Commands/Depreciated.md

-# Deprecated Commands & Features
+# Depreciated Commands & Features

-## Deprecated from WinBuilder 082
+## Depreciated from WinBuilder 082

 These Winbuilder commands have not been implemented in PEBakery.